 5. Caesars Sportsbook

 The final sports betting site where we're going to talk about is Caesars Sport Betting.
 This is another app that's backed by big names in the gambling industry and the platform does not disappoint.
-It has plenty of betting options, like parlay bets and moneyline bets.
+It has plenty of betting options, like parlay bets and moneyline betting.
 They have a very extensive rewards program that allows you to get things like freebies and comps.

 You can also get various rewards that can be used both on the app and several Caesars locations around the world.
 They also have great customer service that tries their best to come up with a solution that works for your issue!